IllusionMods/KeelPlugins/README.md

 It provides a few shortcuts in maker that let you go through your cards quickly while deciding which cards to keep.
 Enable the plugin in the maker sidebar for the hotkeys to work.

-#### CameraTargetFix
-Hides the mouse when dragging even if the camera target has been disabled in studio.
-Also AI girl maker now correctly loads the camera target setting.

 #### CharaStateX
 Allows editing the state of multiple studio characters simultaneously.
 Normally only a few parameters such as animation speed/pattern can be edited for multiple characters at once,